rolling-scopes-school/tasks/tasks/piskel-clone.md

     - Ability to add/delete a frame
     - Ability to reorder a frame via Drag and Drop
     - Ability to duplicate a frame
+- Please use `Frames` and `Preview` components of https://www.piskelapp.com/ as an ideal example of what should be done.
 - Export the final result
     - to local file system in any format (.gif / .apng)
 - User session